soumaiabouh/smart-grid-privacy-enhancing-system/m3/Architecture.md

 ## 2. Similar Systems
 We looked at four other companies and the security measures they take.
 We focused primarily on encryption, de-identification, privacy by design, and generalization by aggregation, as we will be implementing them into our system.

-The first company is Landis+Gyr, and the Smart Meter we chose from them is the "IoT grid sensing electric meter"[^1].
+The first company is Landis+Gyr, and the Smart Meter we chose from them is the Revelo "IoT grid sensing electric meter"[^1].
 We found that in terms of security, they implement encryption through a 256-bit AES, digital image signing by validating all signatures on all firmware and application images, and they implement physical hardening by doing post-security and data-at-rest encryption[^2].

 The second company is Hydro One.
 They mention that data collected is processed by the Independent Electricity System Operator (IESO) before being used[^3].
 IESO is a company that protects the privacy of Ontarians and does so by de-identifying data and aggregating it[^4].
 Their system meets "the internationally recognized principles of Privacy by Design®"[^4].